 What can you eat with churros?

-You can eat churros with so many fun dipping sauces, so let your imagination go crazy!
+Churros recipes best eaten with dips.
+There are so many fun dipping sauces for churros, so let your imagination go crazy!

 - Whipped cream

 - Peanut butter

 - Raspberry sauce